healxer/healxer/README.md

-Hi there 👋 My name is Thanh.
+Hi there 👋 I'm Thanh.
 ======================

-Frontend Developer
 ------------------

 My passion is frontend creating.
 In 2021 I decided to become a self-taught Frontend Developer.
 Having spent some time on learning how to design websites and create web applications.